RedisLabs/redislabs-docs/content/rs/references/client_references/client_nodejs.md

 alwaysopen: false
 categories: ["RS"]
 ---
 In order to use Redis with Node.js you need to install a Node.js Redis client.
-In the following sections, we demonstrate the use of [node_redis](https://github.com/NodeRedis/node_redis), a complete Redis client for Node.js.
+In the following sections, we demonstrate the use of [node_redis](https://github.com/NodeRedis/node_redis), a community recommended Redis client for Node.js.
+The other community recommended client for Node.js developers is [ioredis]().

 Additional Node.js clients for Redis can be found under the [Node.js section](https://redis.io/clients#Node.js) of the [Redis Clients page](https://redis.io/clients).

 ## Installing node_redis